 Over the next 32 years, Sears designed 447 different housing styles, from the elaborate multistory Ivanhoe, with its elegant French doors and art glass windows, to the simpler Goldenrod, which served as a quaint, three-room and no-bath cottage for summer vacationers.
 (An outhouse could be purchased separately for Goldenrod and similar cottage dwellers.)
 Customers could choose a house to suit their individual tastes and budgets.
 Production ended in 1940 and Sears sold about 70,000 - 75,000 homes.

-History of Sears Modern Homes and Sears Honor Bilt Homes includes Floor Plans in my Digital Research Library of Illinois History®.
+The History of Sears Modern Homes and Sears Honor Bilt Homes includes Floor Plans.

-The Sears resigned as president of the company he had founded in 1909.
+Richard Sears resigned as president of the company he had founded in 1909.
 His health was poor and many of his extravagant promotional schemes had begun to run into opposition from his fellow executives, including Rosenwald.
 He turned the company over to his partner and retired to his farm north of Chicago.
-At the time of his death on September 28, 1914, Sears left behind an estate of $25 million ($582,281,862 in today's dollars) and an enduring legacy of success in the highly competitive world of retailing.
+At the time of his death on September 28, 1914, Sears left behind an estate of $25 million ($703 million today) and an enduring legacy of success in the highly competitive world of retailing.